wiseami/wisem-iainkm-mads-capstone/README.md

 CLIENT_SECRET = "your_client_secret_here"
 ```

-Once you have Streamlit installed and your ```secrets.toml``` file setup, navigate to this root directory and start this up locally.
+Once you have Streamlit installed and your ```secrets.toml``` file setup, navigate to this root directory and start it up locally.
 ```
 streamlit run streamlit_app.py
 ```

+Good work!
+Now you can navigate to [http://localhost:8501/](http://localhost:8501/) and see the app for yourself, assuming you didn't change the default port.